owl73/westmarch-landol/class/wizard/garden.md

 Peasants leave them gifts and come to them with all sorts of problems.
 Alone, among wizards, they are beloved.
 Except by druids.
 The garden is the antithesis of the forest.
 Gardens are shrines to domesticated plants.
-A big wheat �eld is impressive, but a garden is a tiny segment of the wilderness made perfect and smooth.
+A big wheat field is impressive, but a garden is a tiny segment of the wilderness made perfect and smooth.
 Dogs are tamed wolves.
 Gardens are tamed forests.
 We tell stories about how real life ought to be,